jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

   (j) prescribing transitional arrangements for the trial and sentencing of persons charged with offences that are added to or removed from Schedule 1:
   (k) prescribing offences for the purposes of section 356(1):
   (l) providing for any other matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
-(2) Regulations made under subsection (1)(e) or (f) may— (a) prescribe different fees in respect of different classes of prosecutor or defendant or categories of offence, or on any other differential basis:
+(2) Regulations made under subsection (1)﻿(e) or (f) may— (a) prescribe different fees in respect of different classes of prosecutor or defendant or categories of offence, or on any other differential basis:
   (b) prescribe different fees in respect of a matter depending on whether electronic or other means are used in a particular circumstance.
-(3) Regulations made under subsection (1)(i) or (j),— (a) if made on or before 30 June in any year, expire on the close of 31 December of that year unless they are expressly confirmed by Act of Parliament passed during that year; and
+(3) Regulations made under subsection (1)﻿(i) or (j),— (a) if made on or before 30 June in any year, expire on the close of 31 December of that year unless they are expressly confirmed by Act of Parliament passed during that year; and
   (b) if made on or after 1 July in any year, expire on the close of 31 December in the following year unless they are expressly confirmed by Act of Parliament passed before the end of that following year.
-(4) The expiry of regulations made under subsection (1)(i) or (j) does not affect the validity of any act done pursuant to, or in accordance with, the regulations before the regulations expire.
+(4) The expiry of regulations made under subsection (1)﻿(i) or (j) does not affect the validity of any act done pursuant to, or in accordance with, the regulations before the regulations expire.
-(5) Regulations made under subsection (1)(k) must not be made without the concurrence of the Chief Justice and the Chief District Court Judge.
+(5) Regulations made under subsection (1)﻿(k) must not be made without the concurrence of the Chief Justice and the Chief District Court Judge.

 ### Subpart 4 — Transitional and savings provisions

 **Transitional provisions regarding sentence indications**

 ### 388 Application of provisions regarding sentence indications to existing proceedings
-The provisions specified in section 2(1)(b) apply to any proceeding commenced before the commencement of those provisions if the trial, or summary hearing at which the charge will be determined, has not begun.
+The provisions specified in section 2(1)﻿(b) apply to any proceeding commenced before the commencement of those provisions if the trial, or summary hearing at which the charge will be determined, has not begun.

 ### 389 Transitional provision regarding terminology in relation to sentence indication provisions
-(1) This section applies if an Order in Council is made under section 2(1) bringing the provisions specified in section 2(1)(b) into force before the date appointed under section 2(2) or provided by section 2(3).
+(1) This section applies if an Order in Council is made under section 2(1) bringing the provisions specified in section 2(1)﻿(b) into force before the date appointed under section 2(2) or provided by section 2(3).
 (2) Until the date appointed under section 2(2) or provided by section 2(3), any reference in those provisions to a charge must be read as a reference to the information or indictment charging the defendant.

 **Transitional provisions regarding public access and restrictions on reporting**

 ### 390 Transitional provision regarding terminology in relation to public access and restrictions on reporting
-(1) This section applies if an Order in Council is made under section 2(1) bringing the provisions specified in section 2(1)(c) into force before the date appointed under section 2(2) or provided by section 2(3).
+(1) This section applies if an Order in Council is made under section 2(1) bringing the provisions specified in section 2(1)﻿(c) into force before the date appointed under section 2(2) or provided by section 2(3).
 (2) Until the date appointed under section 2(2) or provided by section 2(3), section 196(3) applies as if instead of the reference in that section to section 97 of this Act, there was a reference to section 185C of the Summary Proceedings Act 1957.
-(3) Until the date appointed under section 2(2) or provided by section 2(3), section 206(1) applies as if, instead of paragraph (a) of that subsection, there were the following paragraph:.
+(3) Until the date appointed under section 2(2) or provided by section 2(3), section 206(1) applies as if, instead of paragraph (a) of that subsection, there were the following paragraph:
   (a) the Registrar—
     (i) adjourns the hearing of an information under section 45A of the Summary Proceedings Act 1957; or (ii) grants a defendant bail under section 28 of the Bail Act 2000; or